Skip to main content

 Q. How do I claim an exemption from CLE requirements?

-You must claim your exemption on your annual report form each year by checking the appropriate exemption and returning the form by February 28.
-All exemptions must be reported on a yearly basis.
-For special circumstances exemptions only, you must write to (not email) the Exemption Committee of the Board of Continuing Legal Education and request the exemption, explaining the reasons and providing any supporting documentation you feel would be helpful.
-The Exemption Committee will consider your request and reply in writing within 30 days.
-A special circumstances exemption is only valid for one calendar year.
+Exemptions are claimed when you pay your membership dues each year.
+All exemptions must be reported yearly.
+For special circumstances exemptions only, you can attach a letter explaining the reasons you are requesting the exemption and provide any supporting documentation you feel would be helpful.
+The Exemption Committee will consider your request and reply as soon as possible.
+A special circumstance exemption is only valid for one calendar year.

-Q. May an active member of the North Carolina State Bar be exempt from the CLE requirements?
+Q. Can an active North Carolina State Bar member be exempt from the CLE requirements?

-Yes, an active member of the bar may qualify for one of the specified exemptions listed at 27 NCAC 1D, Rule .1517, or apply to the Board of Continuing Legal Education for an exemption based upon disability, hardship, or extenuating circumstances.
+Yes, an active bar member may qualify for one of the specified exemptions listed at 27 NCAC 1D, Rule .1517, or apply to the Board of Continuing Legal Education for an exemption based upon disability, hardship, or extenuating circumstances.

-Q. What fees am I assessed by the CLE program of the State Bar?
+Q. What fees am I assessed by the State Bar’s CLE program?

-Q. Does North Carolina have reciprocal arrangments for accepting CLE courses from other states?
+Q. Does North Carolina have reciprocal arrangements for accepting CLE courses from other states?

 No. Please use our course search function to see if the class has been approved in North Carolina.
 If not, please ask the sponsor to apply on your behalf or use the Bar Member's Application for CLE Credit to apply.
-Please note: certificates of attendance from other states are not sufficient to add credits to your CLE record if the course has not been approved for North Carolina CLE credit.
-You must submit a Bar Member's Application for Credit, along with the required supporting documentation.
+Please note other states' attendance certificates are not sufficient to add credits to your CLE record if the course has not been approved for North Carolina CLE credit.
+You must submit a Bar Member's Application for Credit and the required documentation.

 Hours & Requirements